ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 custom_excerpt: Peering into exoplanet science through the lens of data.
 I grab a dataset from the NASA exoplanets archive on which I'll explore, visualize and perform unsupervised learning through a k-means clustering algorithm.
 ---

 <p align="center"> <em> This post and projects marks the beginning of my new personal website.
-I'll be sharing ideas and creations in data science that drive me.
-My first project was created purely out my curiosity for astronomical science and to, as always, hone my skills as a data scientist.</em> </p>
+Learning is eternal, hoping to document some of that journey here.
+My first project was inspired by curiosity for astronomy and a goal to continue honing my data science skills.</em> </p>

 <hr>
 <div style="height: 20px;"></div>